Skip to content

 kubocd pack packages/podinfo-p03.yaml

-Create a new Release for deployment:
+Create a new Release:

 podinfo-prj01.yaml